sbrisard/pyfreeimage/docs/dashboard.rst

 Dashboard
 =========

 The present page lists the original C functions defined in the API doc of FreeImage, as well as their Python counterpart.
 The tables below give an accurate image of the project advancement.
+The same ordering as the FreeImage documentation is adopted below.

+.. contents:: Contents
+   :local:

 Bitmap functions